 ASSISTED LIVING & NURSING:

-The patient rooms on Woolman will be temporarily limited to single occupancy, and any potential admission to our rehabilitation unit from the community will be personally approved by the Medical Director before admission.
+- The resident rooms on Woolman will be temporarily limited to single occupancy, and any potential admissions to our rehabilitation unit from the community will need to be approved by the Medical Director.

 GROUP MEETINGS & EVENTS